Alek050/databallpy/README.md

 This package is developed to create a standardized way to analyse soccer matches using both event- and tracking data.
 Other packages, like [kloppy](https://github.com/PySport/kloppy) and [floodlight](https://github.com/floodlight-sports/floodlight), already standardize the import of data sources.
 The current package goes a step further in combining different data streams from the same match.
 In this case, the `Match` object combines information from the event and tracking data.

-### Changelog for version 0.2.0
+### Changelog for version 0.3.0

-- Added parser for Metrica, including an open dataset
-- Added functionality to synchronize tracking and event data
+- Added way to save Match objects, and to load saved Match objects
+- Fixed bug in opta event data, own goals are now parsed as seperate event type
-- Added functionality to plot events
+- Added parser for Inmotio tracking data
-- Fixed bug, now both tracking and event data are normalized in direction
+- Added parser for Instat event data
-- Fixed unexpected behaviour, all date related objects are now datetime objects
+- Added quality checks for the data, raises warning if quality is not good enough

 ### Planned changes

 - Adding different filters to filter the tracking data
-- Make the `Match` object more accesable if you don't have tracking or event data
 - Adding features to quantify pressure, ball possession, etc. (if you have any ideas/requests, please open an issue!)
+- Standardizing events in the event data
 - Adding expected passing and goals models

 ## Installation